 Native IBIS did not define the transition characteristics of digital switch controls.
 Switches were assumed to either be on or off during a simulation and I-V characteristics could be defined for either or both states.
 The [External Model] format allows users to control the state of a switch through the D_switch port.
-As with other digital ports, the use of SPICE, Verilog-A(MS) or

-VHDL-A(MS) in an [External Model] requires the user to declare D_to_A ports, to convert the D_switch signal to an analog input to the SPICE, Verilog-A(MS) or VHDL-A(MS) model (whether the port's state may actually change during a simulation is determined by the EDA tool used).
+As with other digital ports, the use of SPICE, Verilog-A(MS) or VHDL-A(MS) in an [External Model] requires the user to declare D_to_A ports, to convert the D_switch signal to an analog input to the SPICE, Verilog-A(MS) or VHDL-A(MS) in determined by the EDA tool used).